Why mobile and app strategy is essential

 Time to establish your KPIs

-Once the marketplace and competitor analysis have been completed, you should have a clear picture of what your app will be offering and where your app will be sitting in the market.
+Once the app marketplace and competitor analysis have been completed, you should have a clear picture of what your app will be offering and where your app will be sitting in the market.
 It’s now vital to identify the key performance indicators, specific to your app, that will serve as a measure of your app’s success.
 KPI’s can change over time, so it’s important to identify metrics that will most contribute towards your current goals, whether that be to generate an active userbase, to facilitate a certain number of transactions or to publish quality content.
 These indicators will be different across all categories, so use what you’ve learnt about your market to identify indicators that truly measure value for your app.

 It should be clear that research is key when developing a successful strategy.
 Nothing can guarantee success for your app, but you can certainly maximise your chances when armed with knowledge of the market, your target users and your competitors.
 When you do see the installs coming through, you’re going to want to make sure your monetisation strategy is sound and you’re not letting money slip through your fingers.
 Make sure to catch our next blog for our advice and best practises.